xmlrunner/unittest-xml-reporting/README.md

 ## Contributing

-We are always looking for good contributions, so please just fork the repository and send pull requests.
+We are always looking for good contributions, so please just fork the repository and send pull requests (with tests!).

 If you would like write access to the repository, or become a maintainer, feel free to get in touch.

 ### Testing changes with `tox`